Habrador/Computational-geometry/README.md

 ### 4. Triangulation

-* Triangulate convex polygon
+* Triangulate convex polygon - is working with colinear points
 * Triangulate points with "visible edge" algorithm - is maybe working with colinear points
-* Triangulate points with "point-by-point" algorithm
+* Triangulate points with "point-by-point" algorithm - is working with colinear points (because Triangulate convex polygon is working with colinear points)
 * Triangulate with marching squares

 #### 4.1 Delaunay triangulation